NextronSystems/thor-manual/usage/special-scan-modes.rst

 that file and couldn't find anything, since that file doesn't exist on the forensic lab workstation.

-Virtual drive mapping allows you to virtually map that drive to its original name.
+Path remapping allows you to virtually map that drive to its original name.
 The syntax is as follows:

 .. code-block:: none

-   --virtual-map current-location:original-location
+   --path-remap current-location:original-location

 Some examples: